jos-long/jos-long/README.md

 From Department Chair to Data Analyst
 ------------

-Making the Move!
 Having served as a department chair and taught logic and probability, I am moving from academia to the data field.

 * 🌍  I'm based in Rochester, NY
 * ✉️  You can contact me at [jos.long@hotmail.com](mailto:jos.long@hotmail.com)